clay/clay-starter/README.md

 ## Setup

-Clone the repo and run the following commands:
+Clone the repo and run the following commands from the project root directory:

 - `cp app/.env.sample app/.env` (This will create a file with the required env variables)
 - `make` (This will download the containers, run an `npm install` and start the app)